iPhone 11's dual-camera system has an ultra-wide lens

 Sponsored Links

 As for the camera setup's features, Night Mode will switch on automatically when it's dark enough.
 The iPhone 11 also has a new portrait effect called High Key Mono.
-On the video side, you can capture video faster with a feature called QuickTake -- when you hold down the shutter button, iPhone 11 will start recording a clip.
+On the video side, you can capture clips faster with a feature called QuickTake -- when you hold down the shutter button, iPhone 11 will start recording a clip.
 You won't need to swipe from the photo mode to video.
 Until now, holding down the button prompted the camera to capture a burst of images.

-The front-facing camera is also a 12MP lens, and it's wider than previous selfie cameras.
-For the first time in an iPhone, you can use it to capture slow-motion selfie videos.
-To go along with all this, there's a redesigned camera interface in iOS 13.
+The front-facing camera is also 12MP, and it has a wider lens than previous versions.
+For the first time, you can use an iPhone's selfie camera to capture 4K footage and slow-motion videos at 120 frames per second.
+Alongside all this, there's a redesigned camera interface in iOS 13.

-The iPhone 11 Pro and Pro Max have those two rear cameras along with a third, 12MP telephoto lens.
+The iPhone 11 Pro and Pro Max have the same cameras along with a third, 12MP telephoto lens on the rear.
 That has an f/2.0 aperture and 52mm focal length.
 The triple camera setup will enable an additional feature called Deep Fusion, which is a foray into AI-powered photography.